ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/driver-api.md

   the `result_set`
 - `query_id` -- The ClickHouse query_id (useful for examining the query in the `system.query_log` table)
 - `summary` -- Any data returned by the `X-ClickHouse-Summary` HTTP response header
+- `first_item` -- A convenience property for retrieving the first row of the response as a dictionary (keys are column names)
+- `first_row` -- A convenience property to return the first

 There are three specialized versions of the main `query` method: